-• The Designated Modern Slavery Lead within Community Safety, in conjunction with HR, Procurement, Safeguarding and Legal, monitors and updates the Statement in line with national guidelines and organisation development priorities.
+- The Designated Modern Slavery Lead within Community Safety, in conjunction with HR, Procurement, Safeguarding and Legal, monitors and updates the Statement in line with national guidelines and organisation development priorities. - Refreshed versions of the Council's Modern Slavery Statement approved by the Director of Community Services.